databricks/spark-redshift/README.md

     To use this capability, you should configure your Hadoop S3 FileSystem to use encryption by setting the appropriate configuration properties (which will vary depending on whether you are using `s3a`, `s3n`, EMRFS, etc.).

     Note that the `MANIFEST` file (a list of all files written) will not be encrypted.

+    To use CSE with S3 during COPY, generate your own encryption key, and pass it to the writer using
+    ```.option("extracopyoptions", s"encrypted master_symmetric_key '$encodedSymmetricKey'")```

 ### Parameters